The Notion page has research directions to explore in more detail, with many good papers.

 - Discussion on Phi-2 Performance: User

-expressed disappointment that Phi-2 did not patch holes left by the previous Phi-1/1.5 models and speculates it might actually be a case of Phi-CTNL. - Based Model Architecture & MorphPiece Tokenization: There was a discussion on new model architectures including Based, with a link shared by
+@bevvyand@georgejrjrjrdiscussed the performance of Phi-2.@georgejrjrjrexpressed disappointment that Phi-2 did not patch holes left by the previous Phi-1/1.5 models and speculates it might actually be a case of Phi-CTNL. - Based Model Architecture & MorphPiece Tokenization: There was a discussion on new model architectures including Based, with a link shared by

-noted the rapid advent of new model architectures, also bringing up MorphPiece as a potential BPE (Byte Pair Encoding) replacement.
+@nodsto a tweet by Simran Arora detailing its simplicity and efficiency.@georgejrjrjrnoted the rapid advent of new model architectures, also bringing up MorphPiece as a potential BPE (Byte Pair Encoding) replacement.
 He shared a Paper Link on the subject. - Fine-tuning Dataset Creation: User

-brought up the topic of creating instruction datasets for fine-tuning as an important parallel task to pre-training data curation. - Pricing of GPT4-Turbo: A discussion led by
+@atgctgbrought up the topic of creating instruction datasets for fine-tuning as an important parallel task to pre-training data curation. - Pricing of GPT4-Turbo: A discussion led by

-critiqued the high pricing of GPT4-Turbo.
+@gabriel_symeand@giftedgummybeecritiqued the high pricing of GPT4-Turbo.
 The prices were deemed improper even for high-value tasks. - Weak to Strong Generalization Paper & FunSearch:

-shared the GitHub repository with the code.
-A blog post on FunSearch was shared by@nods
+@giftedgummybeeshared a link to a research paper by OpenAI, and@coffeebean6887shared the GitHub repository with the code.
+A blog post on FunSearch was shared by@nods, and sparked a discussion among the users regarding its application and novelty.

 ā· #general (139 messagesš„š„):